-The HDCP Repeater signals the first detection of an active downstream HDCP Receiver to the upstream HDCP Transmitter by pulsing (pulse width must be greater than 100ms) the physical Hot Plug Detect signal of the upstream HDCP-protected Interface Port, or, for devices providing HDMI support for CP&EDID_HPD as specified in the HDMI1.4 specification, by signaling HDCP_HPD to the upstream connected HDCP Transmitter.
+The HDCP Repeater signals the first detection of an active downstream HDCP Receiver to the upstream HDCP Transmitter by signaling for Hot Plug Detect (HPD) to the upstream HDCP Transmitter.
 Once in the authenticated state with one or more downstream HDCP Receivers, subsequent detection by the HDCP Repeater of additional newly active downstream HDCP Receivers is handled as specified in Section 2.5.1.1.